Saints to assess Fraser Forster and Stuart Armstrong ahead of Liverpool clash

 Saints keeper Alex McCarthy, who is still awaiting his first appearance since suffering injury in December, could come in to replace Forster.
 Defender Tino Livramento (knee) remains out.

-Liverpool have doubts over key pair Mohamed Salah (groin) and Virgil Van Dijk (knee) for the trip to St Mary’s after both were forced off injured during the FA Cup final on Saturday.
+Liverpool will not risk key pair Mohamed Salah (groin) and Virgil Van Dijk (knee) at St Mary’s after both were forced off injured during the FA Cup final on Saturday.

-Midfielder Fabinho is definitely ruled out with the thigh injured sustained in last week’s clash with Aston Villa.
+Midfielder Fabinho is also ruled out with the thigh injury sustained in last week’s clash with Aston Villa.

-Left-back Andy Robertson could make the squad with the reason for his withdrawal at Wembley cited as cramp.
+Left-back Andy Robertson could make the squad having gone off with cramp at Wembley but may not start as manager Jurgen Klopp considers changes.

 Southampton provisional squad: Forster, Caballero, McCarthy, Walker-Peters, Lyanco, Stephens, Perraud, Salisu, Bednarek, Valery, Romeu, Ward-Prowse, Redmond, S Armstrong, Djenepo, Smallbone, Tella, Elyounoussi, Diallo, Walcott, Long, A Armstrong, Adams, Broja.